The Roig Academy is among a specialized independent network of schools throughout the world that are designed for students with learning differences.

 - Is challenged making change and handling money

 - Displays difficulty recognizing patterns when adding, subtracting, multiplying, or dividing

 - Has difficulty putting language to math processes

 - Has difficulty understanding concepts related to time such as days, weeks, months, seasons, quarters, etc.

 - Exhibits difficulty organizing problems on the page, keeping numbers lined up, following through on long division problems, telling time or, has trouble with counting.

-To continue learning about how The Roig Academy caters to students who learn differently, please visit our blog.
+To continue learning about how The Roig Academy can be the school for children with learning disabilities or differences that you’re looking for, please visit our blog.

 Source: LDA America